 Choosing the right gym isn’t always easy.
 And often the reason why many don’t go.
 Are the expensive, premium versions worth it or are you just as well going for a cheaper, basic studio?
-To assist you in the decision-making process, here’s a few things you should consider when choosing the best gym to suit you.
+To assist you in the decision-making process, here’s a few things you should consider when choosing the best gym to suit your Freeletics training needs.

 Availability and hours of operation

 A very important point when choosing the right fitness studio is good accessibility.
 The shorter the journey, the easier it will be for most people to overcome their normal excuses and regularly go to the gym.
 It’s best to choose a studio near your home, your workplace, your school or university – or on the way between the places where you spend most of your time.
 Many studio chains have multiple branches so you might even have two of them in your area.

 It’s also a good idea to consider what time of day you’re likely to train.
 The opening hours vary from studio to studio, but in any case, they should match your desired training time.

 One of the advantages of the Freeletics training system is that you don’t actually need any fancy equipment.
 All you need is a barbell with extra weights, a weight rack, a weight belt, a bench and a pullup and dip bar if your weight rack isn’t suitable for these.
 For the Hybrid Strength Training Journey, it’s great if your weight room has some space next to the rack where you can put your mat for the bodyweight exercises.
 Almost all studios will have this equipment available in the free weight area.
 In choosing your studio, you should not consider how many or which machines are lined up, but simply make sure that there are sufficient barbells for you to perform your training easily at any time.

 Rush-hour at the gym